PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 Many newcomers are puzzled as to why G29 does not solve all bed leveling issues.
 This is because G29 is **only** designed to compensate for true uneven/slanted bed issues on a Cartesian machine.

-On a delta 3D printer, the math is much more complicated than their cartesian counterparts.
+On a delta 3D printer, the math is nonlinear and therefore much more complicated than their cartesian counterparts.
 The home sensors give your printer its start point, and then it does a bunch of math with the defined M92/M665/M666 parameters to tell the printer how to move and to keep track of where it is currently located.
 This tracked movement/location is what is reported to the G29 probe readings.
-The problem, however, is that this math assumes a perfectly-aligned machine.
+The problem, however, is that this math assumes that the machine's hardware is perfectly-aligned.
 Furthermore, it also assumes that those M92/M665/M666 parameters are perfectly defined.
 Neither of those, are good assumptions.

 Even on cartesian machines, G29 can only compensate so-much for misalignment before it quits working well (e.g., good luck compensating for a bed that is 1 cm lower on one end versus the other).
 When you add in the extra parameters/complexity/nonlinearity of delta kinematics, then there are even more alignment/calibration parameters you need to address in order for G29 to be able to do its job.

 Some may argue that G29 is not needed on a properly calibrated/aligned delta 3D printer.
 That could be a valid statement for many delta printers, but my experience has been that some sort of bed-leveling mesh is needed on this specific machine to compensate for remaining errors, especially when using a smaller nozzle.

 ## Calibration Script Inputs and Delta Calibration Gcode Parameters